Pyry Soiri: VPS

-In 2015 Soiri transferred to VPS signing a two-year deal.
+In 2015 Soiri transferred to fellow Veikkausliiga club Vaasan Palloseura (VPS) signing a two-year deal.
+During his two seasons with VPS, he made 62 appearances in Veikkausliiga scoring 14 goals.
+He also represented the club in the UEFA Europa League qualifiers.

 Shakhtyor Soligorsk

-In February 2017 Soiri signed a deal with Belarusian Premier League Shakhtyor Soligorsk.
+In February 2017 Soiri signed a deal with Belarusian Premier League side Shakhtyor Soligorsk for an undisclosed fee.

 Admira Wacker

-In August 2018 Soini transferred to Austrian Bundesliga Admira Wacker.
+In August 2018 Soiri transferred to Austrian Bundesliga club Admira Wacker.
+Soiri made 12 appearances and scored two goals for the club, before he left after just one season.

 Esbjerg

-Danish club Esbjerg fB announced on 18 June 2019, that they had signed Soiri on a contract until June 2022.
+Esbjerg fB in Danish Superliga announced on 18 June 2019, that they had signed Soiri on a contract until June 2022.
 However, after 54 appearances and five goals, the spell was cut short, when he got his contract terminated by mutual agreement on 25 August 2021.

 HJK

-On 4 October 2021, he signed a two-year contract with HJK, beginning in the 2022 season.
+On 4 October 2021, he signed a two-year contract with HJK Helsinki, beginning in the 2022 season.
+He represented HJK in the 2022–23 UEFA Europa League and the 2023–24 UEFA Europa Conference League group phases.

+Universitatea Craiova

+On 28 December 2023, Romanian Liga I club Universitatea Craiova announced the signing of Soiri on a two-and-a-half-year deal, on a free transfer.
+He left the club next summer, having made seven appearances in total.

+Athens Kallithea

+On 4 July 2024, Soiri joined a newly promoted Super League Greece club Athens Kallithea for an undisclosed fee, which was reported to be in six figures.
+He scored his first goal in the Greek league on 18 January 2025, in a 2–0 home win against Volos.
+During the season, Soiri made 32 appearances in the league, scoring three goals, but couldn't help his team from relegating.

 International career

 On 6 October 2017, Soiri made his debut for Finland's senior national team in a qualifying match for the 2018 World Cup against Croatia.
 Brought on as a substitute late in the match, he scored the equalising goal for the 1–1 draw in the 90th minute.
 Soiri was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
 In UEFA Euro 2020 Group B he gained one cap for Finland on 16 June 2021 in a match against Russia when he replaced Jukka Raitala as a substitute on 75th minute of the match.
+Soiri made his international debut for Finland in November 2017 and has since had over 30 caps.
+He appeared in 9 out of 10 of Finland's UEFA Euro 2020 qualification matches and thus helped Finland reach their first ever major tournament, the UEFA Euro 2020.

+Personal life

+Soiri is in a relationship with Sara Sieppi, a Finnish social media personality and a former Miss Finland of 2011.
+Their dating was first revealed in June 2022.